16x76/steam-checker/README.md

 todo: <br>
 ```
-workflow if the account has steam guard <br>
+workflow if the account has steam guard
-Editing and saving profiles that have not been finalized <br>
+Editing and saving profiles that have not been finalized
 timeout notification from steam